dharmab/bmw-f750gs-f850gs/toolkit.md

 ### In a Backpack

-- 1-person first aid kit with medicine, boo-boo supplies and trauma pads
+- 1-person first aid kit with medicine, boo-boo supplies, exam gloves and trauma pads
 - Mylar reflective emergency blanket

 ### On the Bike